Moesif/moesif-rails5-example/README.md

 # Moesif Rack Example with Rails

-[Ruby Rack](http://rack.github.io/) is what most Ruby Web frameworks is build on top of.
+[Ruby Rack](http://rack.github.io/) is what most Ruby Web frameworks like Rails are built on top of.
 [Rails](http://guides.rubyonrails.org/) is one of the most popular frameworks.